syncfusion-content/wpf-docs/wpf/PivotGrid/Runtime-Custom-Summary-Type-setting.md

   Hence this property is an ObservableCollection type of SummaryBase that enable the user to add more than one class object.
 Each object is considered as a unique Custom SummaryBase.

-5. Using the CustomSummaryBaseCollection, set the summary for the respective columns by its Summary property.
+5.Using the CustomSummaryBaseCollection, set the summary for the respective columns by its Summary property.

-Note: Ensure to set the SummaryType as Custom, otherwise the default type Count will be assigned._
+  N> Ensure to set the SummaryType as Custom, otherwise the default type Count will be assigned.

 To set Custom Summary at runtime: